muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-Financier is like "high rates effected my mortgage, I see they have effect on econ".
-If you got into debt and spent that money in real-estate, you already are outside the "real" economy.
-Your pain is of no concern for what is known as productive growth.

-*2019-8-21 15:50:34*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">When people ask &quot;what&#39;s going on in the economy?&quot; and a pundit waffles on about technical minutiae...this is what to remember: Too much debt, too much credit, too much leverage so subsequently not enough liquidity.
 QE bought time to fix structural issues but chose not to.
 Simple.</p>&mdash; Renegade Inc. (@Renegade_Inc) <a href="https://twitter.com/Renegade_Inc/status/1163854358817255424?ref_src=twsrc%5Etfw">August 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2019-8-21 15:4:29*